Why Your Face Turns Red When You Run: Understanding and Managing Post-Run Flushing

 Typical Heart Rate Ranges During a Marathon

-So, what’s the heart rate scoop during a marathon?
-Let’s break it down!
+So, what’s the sweet spot for heart rate during a marathon?

 Heart Rate Variations by Experience